voelzmo/dotfiles/README.md

 # clone this repo
 $ git clone --recursive

-# install all the things
+# copy dotfiles and configure some things
 $ ./install

 # install umlauts with option key layout